Tomas0097/docker-django4.2-python3.12-mariadb-10.6/README.md

 ### Usage
-- Install Docker
+- Install Docker.
-- Clone repository to local
+- Clone the repository to your local machine.
+- Navigate to the cloned repository and:
-- Move in root folder of the project
+  - Remove the **.git** file.
-- Rename text occurrences variables: "project-name" and "project_name" in the whole project according to the name of your project
+  - Rename the repository folder and all of its containing folders and text occurrences of the variables "project-name" and "project_name" to match the name of your project.
+  - Remove the text in the **README.md** file.
-- Build / Pull all images in /dev folder
+  - Build/Pull all images in **/dev** folder.
-- Run Make scripts in the following order:
+  - Navigate to the root folder of repository and run the Make scripts in the following order:
     - `make up`
     - `make prepare_database`
     - `make migrate`
     - `create_default_superuser`
+  - Go to http://127.0.0.1:8088/admin/ and test if the Django app is running.
+- If everything is working correctly, initialize a new Git repository and push it to the remote server.